About The Scott Monument

 Constructed from locally mined sandstone, the monument is dedicated the famous Edinburgh writer Sir Walter Scott.
 Scott was a Scottish historical novelist, playwright and poet, and over the course of his writing career he created many literary classics including Ivanhoe and Rob Roy.
 The design of the monument is inspired by the intricate designs of Rosslyn Chapel and Melrose Abbey, and the attention to detail in the stonework can be clearly seen as you walk around the outside and gaze up towards the spires.

-The Scott Monument is the perfect place to get an overview of the city, as inside there are 287 steps leading up a spiral staircase which leads out onto a series of viewing platforms, each of which gives fantastic panoramic views.
-It’s from here that you can really appreciate the history of Edinburgh, with Princes Street running east to west, the Old Town stretching out to the south and the imposing Salisbury Crags of Holyrood Park to the south-east.
+The Scott Monument is the perfect place to get an overview of the city, and inside there are 287 steps leading up a spiral staircase which leads out onto a series of viewing platforms, each of which gives fantastic panoramic views across Edinburgh city centre.
+It’s from here that you can really appreciate the architecture of Edinburgh, with Princes Street running east to west, the Old Town stretching out to the south and the imposing Salisbury Crags of Holyrood Park to the south-east.

 What I liked about this attraction